Skip to main content

 • Financial support for human resources ;

-• All activities that do not comply with regulations
+• Any activity that does not comply with regulations.

 Project evaluation criteria